openbible-io/en_ust/README.md

 The Notes add another way to translate this that makes the meaning clear.
 It says, "He protected the people of Israel as something most valuable and precious."

-When you edit or translate the UST, be sure that you do not use any idioms.
-Only use plain language that makes the meaning clear.
+**When editing the UST or translating it into another GL, you must not use any idioms.
+Only use plain language that makes the meaning clear.**

-##### People Speaking of Themselves in Third Person
+#### People Speaking of Themselves in Third Person

 The ULT of Genesis 18:3 says: